Topic: Climate

 The UK’s net zero target — to reach carbon neutrality by 2050 — retains majority public support, with 61% of voters backing it in 2026 polling (YouGov / Ipsos average).
 However, this overall figure masks a deep partisan divide: Green, Labour and Liberal Democrat voters are overwhelmingly in favour, while Reform UK voters are strongly opposed.

 Reform UK has made scepticism toward net zero policy a central part of its platform, arguing that energy costs are too high and that climate targets harm British industry.
 This resonates strongly with its voter base: 71% of Reform voters oppose net zero, compared to just 18% who support it.
+The political polarisation on climate has intensified as energy bills remain elevated and the cost of the green transition has attracted more scrutiny.

 Key climate polling data — 2026